 In 2009, the chief veterinary officers of 10 Western Mediterranean countries (Algeria, Egypt, France, Italy, Libya, Morocco, Mauritania, Portugal, Spain and Tunisia) created a common framework for work and cooperation, having the necessary capabilities to assist and coordinate the development and implementation of animal health regional projects and programs: the Mediterranean Animal Health Network (REseau MEditerranéen de Santé Animale – REMESA).

-In 2014, the chief veterinary officers of Jordan and Lebanon joined the Network.
+In 2013, the chief veterinary officers of Malte, Chypre and Greece joined the Network.
+Jordan and Lebanon joined the Network in 2014, .